adrianoBP/trip-to-mars/README.md

 # trip-to-mars

-Programming Applications and Languages (PAPL) Coursework
+Programming Applications and Languages (PAPL) Coursework for M30235-2021 module @ Univeristy of Portsmouth

 [Video Demo](https://youtu.be/uoAXjEQZUHQ)